wavescholar/enterprise_data_science/README.md

 # enterprise_data_science

-A book about data science practice in the enterprize.
+A book about data science practice in the enterprise.